suyogduttjain/pixelobjectness/README.md

 The following repository contains pretrained model for pixel objectness.

+Please visit our [project page](http://vision.cs.utexas.edu/projects/pixelobjectness/) for the paper and visual results.

 If you use this in your research, please cite the following paper:

 ```sh